PerfectMach1ne/milky-quartz/content/minikube.md

 ```

 ![Terminal output of the middle 2 commands above.](./img/k8s-go-demo.png)

 The error above also portrays how to deal with some silly little name errors - just **read**.

+## How to not trainwreck your Minikube

+> [!danger]- Docker network pruning
+>
+> **DO NOT** run:
+>
+> ```sh
+> docker network prune
+> ```
+>
+> Especially if your Minikube cluster isn't running.
+It might take down with itself the network necessary for Minikube to start.
+I am not sure what the simplest, non-destructive (so not involving `minikube delete && minikube start` from scratch reset) way to fix this is, but it likely requires you to put together a very unpleasant `docker-network` command.
+>
+> Source: my own mistakes.